jellycotton/curios/README_EN.md

 #### 4. Test the extension
 1. Go to any webpage
-2. Long press (or double-click and hold) on any text
+2. Right-click and hold on any text
 3. Wait for the AI analysis overlay to appear

 ## Current Limitations and Notes